MicrosoftDocs/power-automate-docs/articles/mobile/widgets.md

 ---
 title: Create widgets for instant flows
-description: Learn how to create a widget in the Microsoft Power Automate mobile app for Android and the Power Automate mobile app for iOS.
+description: Learn how to create a widget in the Microsoft Power Automate mobile app.
 services: ''
 suite: flow
 documentationcenter: na